jsvillatech/operativosfinalproject/README.md

 ### Steps for buidling the project:
 1. Clone the repository (operativosfinalproject)
-2. From terminal go to operativosfinalproject/cgi-bin/ and run the following command: chmod +x monitor.py
+2. From terminal go to /operativosfinalproject/cgi-bin/ and run the following command: chmod +x monitor.py
-3. From terminal go to operativosfinalproject/ (root of the project) and execute the folling command: sudo python3 -m http.server --cgi --bind 127.0.0.1
+3. From terminal go to /operativosfinalproject/ (It's root of the project) and execute the folling command: sudo python3 -m http.server --cgi --bind 127.0.0.1